stan-dev/posteriordb/README.md

 [6] "}"
 ```

 We can also access the paths to data after they have been unzipped and copied to the R temp directory.
-By default stan code is also copied to the R temp directory
+By default, stan code is also copied to the R temp directory

 ```
 > dfp <- dataset_file_path(po)